 The target AsAP (Asynchronous Array of Simple Processors) architecture is a fine-grained many-core system which is composed of simple cores with small memories for high energy efficiency.
-Target applications of AsAP include multimedia and communication algorithms which can be partitioned into small tasks running separately on small and simple processors at different supply voltages and frequencies [7].
-The system is composed of 164 16-bit homogenous DSP processors, three dedicated hardware accelerators (viterbi decoder, FFT and video motion estimator), and three 16-KB integrated shared memories, all of which have local oscillators and are connected by a reconfigurable mesh network [8].
-The instruction set of the simple programmable processors adheres to a simple one-destination and two-source architecture.
-The two source operands are from either local data memory or two input buffers connected with neighboring or far-away processors.
+Target applications of AsAP include multimedia and communication algorithms which can be partitioned into small tasks running separately on small and simple processors.
+As shown in Fig. 1, the system is composed of 164 16-bit homogeneous DSP processors, three dedicated hardware accelerators (Viterbi decoder, FFT and video motion estimator, and three 16-KB integrated shared memories, all of which have local oscillators and are connected by a reconfigurable mesh network [7].